Vadims06/topolograph/README.md

 Once you upload LSDB - topology appears under GeneralView Tab.
 Here you are able to use the folowing features:

 * **Build the shortest path**, right click on a node and set it as a source or destination.
-* **get network reaction on a link failure**, just press on a colored SPT edge and you will simulate link outage.
-The network reaction will be showed with using different color.
+* **Find backup paths**, just press on a colored SPT edge and you will simulate link outage.
+The network reaction will be showed with using different colors.
 * **OSPF edge cost planning** right click on an edge and you can change edge's OSPF cost you see new path of your SPT.
 * **Find termination node of a network** start typing a network in Focus/Source tab and you get a dropdown list with all nodes with this network.
 Once you choose it - you will be focused on the node.